hindu-comm/weblogs/manasataramgini/2004/09/2004-09-27_avestan-meters.md

 May you be swift-horsed, like the Hvar;

-May you be lustrous, like the moon\!
+May you be lustrous, like the moon!

-May you be blazing, like Atar\!
+May you be blazing, like Atar!

-May you sharp-rayed, like Mithra\!
+May you sharp-rayed, like Mithra!

 huraodhem verethrajanem bavâhi, ýatha sraoshem ashî

-May you be tall and Verethra-smiting, like the \[Asha\*-filled\] Sraosha\!
+May you be tall and Verethra-smiting, like the \[Asha\*-filled\] Sraosha!

 \*Asha= R^ita in vedic.